Winter Road Maintenance

 We provide winter sand for residents to use for sidewalk maintenance.
 Please note that this service is not for commercial properties.
 Residents can bring down a shovel and fill a bucket or two (not a pickup load) of sand.
 Our sand boxes are located at the following two locations:

-- Public Works, on 10303 Cree Road in between 4 yellow barricades just past the parking lot
+- Public Works, at 10303 Cree Road in between 4 yellow barricades just past the parking lot